rdlauer/articles/blues/geofencing/geofencing.md

 3. 1602 LCD module (optional, for displaying in-action status updates).
 4. [Google Cloud Platform](https://cloud.google.com/) (for cloud functions, storage, and maps)

-> **TIP:** If Google Cloud Platform is a turnoff, you can absolutely swap in your cloud provider of choice for most of the functions we cover. 🤗
+> **TIP:** If Google Cloud Platform is a turnoff, you can absolutely swap in your cloud provider of choice for most of the functionality covered. 🤗

 So at the highest level we are: